 - If you make these payments yourself, they are included in your out-of-pocket costs. - These payments are also included if they are made on your behalf by certain other individuals or organizations.
-This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, by a State Pharmaceutical Assistance Program that is qualified by Medicare, or by the Indian Health Service.
+This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, which is qualified by Medicare, or by the Indian Health Service.
 Payments made by Medicare's "Extra Help" Program are also included.